 Image Resizer

-Resize images to exact pixel dimensions or by percentage.
+Resize images to exact pixel dimensions or by percent (25, 50, 75, 150).
 Lock aspect ratio, choose PNG or JPG output.
-Free, private, runs in your browser.
+Browser-based, no upload.

 upload_file